abe-101/Data-Structures-Algorythms/Boot-Camp/Recursion-and-Backtracking/1-Fibonacci.md

 **Level**: Very Easy

-Find the nth number in the Fibonacci series.
+Find the n<sup>th</sup> number in the Fibonacci series.
 Fibonacci series is as follows:

 1, 1, 2, 3, 5, 8, 13, 21, ..